 In general, Providenciales is a fabulous place to visit!
 Grace Bay is one of the best beaches I’ve been to and a great place to unwind.
 Not to mention, Providenciales is more gluten-friendly than anyplace I’ve visited in the Bahamas.

 However, I found the prices for excursions and fishing trips in Turks and Caicos to be a bit ridiculous.
 I considered booking a trip to take Alex fishing like we did during our engagement trip to Harbour Island with Spanish Wells Fishing.
-With Captain Ryan of SWF, we paid around $500 for a half day of reef fishing.
+With Captain Ryan of SWF, we paid around $500 for a half day of reef fishing (back in 2018 – prices are much higher now).
 The same trip in Provo would have cost us more than double!
 So, our trips back to Turks and Caicos will be about relaxing – we’ll save fishing and outings for my beloved Bahamas!